wes/Beautiful-Analytics-Chart/README.md

 # Raphaël Line Charts Plugin #

-This plugin is a result of fruslitration from current client-side charting solutions.
+This plugin is a result of frustration from current client-side charting solutions.
 I needed something simple that would draw a line chart in SVG based on a table in a page, be customizable enough and allow me to change the data set on demand.
 I couldn't find one.
-So here goes.
+So here it goes.

 This plugin relies heavily on the wonderful [Raphaël][1] JavaScript SVG library.
-It is also a (quite extensive) fork of [we's Beautiful Analytics Chart][2] project.
+It is also a (quite extensive) fork of [wes's Beautiful Analytics Chart][2] project.

 To download and contribute (please do!), check out the [project on GitHub][3].